dlkj/usbd-human-interface-device/README.md

 Includes Keyboard (boot and NKRO), Mouse, Joystick and Consumer Control implementations as well as support for building your own HID classes.

-Tested on the RP2040, but should work on any platform supported by [`usb-device`](https://crates.io/crates/usb-device).
+Tested on the RP2040 and RP235x, but should work on any platform supported by [`usb-device`](https://crates.io/crates/usb-device).

 Devices created with this library should work with any USB host.
 Tested on Windows,